 When Should I Get Treatment for Social Media Addiction?

-Spending excessive periods of time on social media, spending less time with friends and loved ones, declining school grades, loss of interest in previously enjoyed activity, loss of interest in career, and declining work performance, as well as anxiety when social media cannot be accessed are all signs that that treatment is needed for social media addiction.
+Spending excessive periods of time on social media, spending less time with friends and loved ones, declining school grades, loss of interest in previously enjoyed activity, loss of interest in career, and decreasing work performance, as well as anxiety when social media cannot be accessed are all signs that that treatment is needed for social media addiction.